TOMToolkit/tom_base/docs/observing/customize_ocs_facility.rst

 Customizing an OCS Facility plugin
 ---------------------------------------

-The OCS Facility module for the TOM Toolkit should work for a OCS based observatory by setting the propoer settings in your TOM's settings.py.
-The base OCS Facility implementation supports showing all the instruments that are schedulable, along with all their potential `optical_elements` as defined within your OCS configuration database.
+The OCS Facility module for the TOM Toolkit should work for an OCS based observatory by setting the proper settings in your TOM's ``settings.py``.
+The base OCS Facility implementation supports showing all the instruments that are schedulable, along with all of their potential `optical_elements` as defined within your OCS configuration database.

 .. code:: python